K0ati/HACKMIT/README.md

 ## Prevalence

-Approximately 10–15% of the population** has some form of dyslexia, making it one of the most common learning differences worldwide.
+Approximately 10–15% of the population has some form of dyslexia, making it one of the most common learning differences worldwide.

 ## How to Use

-1. Install the Reading Assistance extension in your browser.
+1. upload the Reading Assistance extension in your browser.
 2. Click the extension icon to enable dyslexia-friendly font and spacing.
 3. Highlight any text and click the “Listen” button to activate text-to-speech.
+4. Highlight any word to display its synonyms
-4. Customize settings in the extension menu as needed.
+5. Customize settings in the extension menu as needed.

 ## Why Reading Assistance?

 Reading online content can be exhausting for people with dyslexia due to font styles, spacing, and complex layouts.
 Reading Assistance removes these barriers, making the web more accessible, inclusive, and user-friendly.
+Extention is useful especailly for children since early intervention can have a huge impact on long term literacy and comprehension.

 Made by Sophia, Ansia, Shriyln, and Alex!